How Good is 23andMe Accuracy? Does it Work? Everything You Want to Know about 23andMe DNA Tests

 23andMe ancestry accuracy provides estimates down to 0.1% of your heritage, according to the company.

 The process used to ensure the accuracy of the 23andMe results is a method called genotyping that looks at hundreds of thousands of specific areas of your DNA.

 In our research of 23andMe accuracy through multiple reviews, we did not see as many complaints about inaccuracy as about difficulty with the testing process itself.
 Some people had a hard time understanding their ancestry connection results, but if asked “Is 23andMe accurate?” would say that it seemed to be.

-The biggest praise we saw in reviews were for the 23andMe accuracy of the genetic health information.
-Many people found it extremely helpful and spot on with the accuracy.
+The biggest praise we saw in reviews was for the 23andMe accuracy of the genetic health information.
+Many people found it extremely helpful and spot on with accuracy.